keithchristian/webpages/README.md

 <html>
 <head>
 <title>
-Advice for managing your job search and writing resumes before, during, and after a job search in late 2023
+Advice for managing your job search and writing resumes before, during, and after a job search in early 2024.
 </title>
 <style>
 body { background-color: white; }